 Permaculture Festival: NYC (social and political actions).

 The Permaculture Exchange began in 1998 in Oakland, CA as the East Bay Permaculture Exchange.
+Presence in the Oakland Botanical Demonstration Gardens led to teaching the first permaculture course offered at Merritt College.
 The first East Bay Permaculture Convergence, organized by the Exchange in 2001, was met with great enthusiasm and strong attendance.
-After moving to NYC, New York Permaculture Exchange hosted many Permaculture Festivals at the Old Stone House of Brooklyn, our home base and long-term project.
-Certificate courses, classes and workshops were taught throughout the 5 boroughs over the course of 18 years while onsite training sessions built and maintained over an acre of gardens in Washington Park.
+After moving to NYC, New York Permaculture Exchange hosted many courses, Permaculture Festivals and Seed Swaps at the Old Stone House of Brooklyn, our home base, training ground and long-term demonstration project.
+Certificate courses, classes and workshops were taught throughout the 5 boroughs over the course of 18 years while onsite training sessions developed and maintained over an acre of gardens in Washington Park.

 Contributing Author